ecarlstrom/botupdate/README.md

 8. Make sure volume levels remain consistent throughout the queue.

+9. Add aliases for commands like the old bot had.

+10. Add a comprehensive `!help` command describing commands and aliases.

 ## Feedback

 Please feel free to contact me at evan.carlstrom@gmail.com with any issues or feedback!